 Animals must be harmless, inoffensive (not destructive to itself or the kennel), and require no attention during transit.

-When you check your pet using this transportation method, you must travel on the same flight(s) to your pet's destination.
-Check in at least one (1) hour, but no more than two (2) hours before departure.
+When you check in your pet using this transportation method, you must travel on the same flight(s) to your pet's destination.
+Check in at least 1 hour, but no more than 2 hours before departure.
 Please note there may be specific check-in requirements at your departure airport.
 Your pet will be available for pick-up in the baggage claim area approximately 30 minutes after the flight arrives.

+Alaska Airlines does not transfer pets to other airlines.
 If your trip includes a transfer to any other airline, you must allow time to pick up your pet in the baggage claim area and re-check your pet with the connecting airline.
-Alaska Airlines does not transfer pets to other airlines.

 If a delay prevents your pet's flight from departing, your pet may be placed in a kennel facility until it can be transported.
 Costs incurred due to weather-related delays are the responsibility of the pet owner.